 It’s never a bad idea to have a contract.
 Having a valid agreement not only protects you and the client in case of contingencies, but also keeps the project on track.
-Furthermore, stating the terms and conditions deters those who’re looking to exploit your services, thus reducing issues of nonpayment.
+Furthermore, stating the terms and conditions clearly deters those who are looking to exploit your services, thus reducing issues of nonpayment.

 As a freelancer, it’s up to you to be proactive and foresee problems before they occur.
 After all, you are the party that usually stands to lose everything.